 - Paternoster, Langebaan, and Lamberts Bay have world-class restaurants (like this one), nice beaches, and colorful shops.

 - Darling lives up to its name.

-- Vredendal has fantastic wine cellars, including one of our absolute favorites: seaside Fryer’s Cove.
+- Vredendal has fantastic wine cellars, including one of our 10 absolute favorite South African wine tastings: Fryer's Cove.

 - Around August and September, colorful wildflowers burst from the desert.